AltiChord is a chord dictionary and chord reference application. It supports various stringed instruments like guitar, ukulele, mandolin or bouzouki.

 There are four presets that can not be modified and a custom preset.

-The 'Default' preset allows for some flexibility e.g. the 5th can be omitted from seventh chord.
+The 'Default' preset allows for some flexibility e.g. the 5th note can be omitted from a seventh chord.
 The 'Strict' preset forces all intervals to be present (except when the instrument does not have sufficient number of strings).

 The 'Leave out bass' preset includes chords with the bass note not present in the shape.

 The 'Default' preset limits the repetition of tones to some extent while the 'Legacy' preset corresponds to versions prior 1.7 that did not have this limiting feature and lets the tones repeat arbitrary number of times.

 The little star-shaped button that appears at the top-left corner of each shape marks it as 'favorite'.

 The toolbar button makes the application show favorite shapes only, ignoring all other filtering options.

 AltiChord supports the following instruments and tunings out of the box:

 - Standard - E A D G B E